PSATRA/CS61B/README.md

     2. Boil the case down to an appropriate **algorithm**, like the process of distinguishing the dogs are actually a sort and permutation process.
     And sort and permutation are inseparable.
+2. If you need optimize an algorithm or something elsa, don't think from a high level.
+Break it down, and **scrutinize** which part leads to high complexity, and can I make a tweak on this snag?
 ## Exercises
 [lab1](https://sp21.datastructur.es/materials/lab/lab1/lab1): Introduction and set up